0561157422 0585750167

 Although semi-displacement hulls can achieve higher speeds than displacement hulls, they are generally not as fast as planing hulls.
 Planing hulls are specifically designed to ride on top of the water surface at high speeds, providing maximum velocity and exhilarating performance.
 In comparison, semi-displacement hulls prioritize a balance between speed, efficiency, and stability, resulting in a slightly lower top speed.

-Sailboats with Semi-Displacement Hulls
+Sailboats Vs. Semi-Displacement Hulls

 To my knowledge, sailboats with semi-displacement hulls, particularly monohulls, are not widely known or available.
 If you are aware of any such sailboats, kindly share your insights in the comments below.